-Three surveys were developed, one each for staff, family, and the patient, if cognitively able to complete a survey.
+Three surveys were developed - for staff, family, and the patient if cognitively able to complete a survey.
 The responses from the patient were direct comments documented by nurses or patient care assistants caring for the patient.

-Findings
+Findings:

 Table 2.
-Demographics
+Demographics.

-Age Range 49 - 93 Mean 81
+Age Range 49-93 Mean 81

 Sex Male 50% (12/24) Female 50% (12/24)

-Diagnoses Dementia n =11 (45.8%) Secondary diagnoses: acute infections (4); fractures from falls prior to admission (2)
+Diagnoses Dementia n =11 (45.8 %) Secondary diagnoses: acute infections (4); fractures from falls prior to admission (2)

-Dementia n = 13 (54.2%) Secondary Diagnoses: urinary tract infection (4); stroke (2); pneumonia (1); anemia (1); encephalopathy - toxic/metabolic (2) mrdd & syncope (1); end stage renal disease (2)
+Dementia n = 13 (54.2%) Secondary Diagnoses: Urinary Tract Infection (4), Stroke (2) Pneumonia (1), Anemia (1) Encephalopathy -toxic/metabolic (2) MRDD & syncope (1), End stage renal disease (2)

-- The mean number of days in the Posey Bed was 3.5 (85 total bed days); range 1-14 days. - Five patients had falls prior to admission. - Three patients had restraints or sitter utilized before the Posey Bed placement. - Four patients were removed from the Posey Bed during their stays: one at request of family who decided to stay with patient; one at patient's request, after assessment and alternative treatments were used; one because of medical need for central line and wrist restraints; one due to increased agitation and attempts to actively resist the enclosure. - One patient was able to get out of the Posey Bed: it was reported that the zippers were not secured in the correct position; no fall or injury was suffered, and the staff was re-educated about proper zipper placement. - Two patients were readmitted during the study period, and their family requested placement in the Posey Bed.
-Patients met placement criteria (one patient in the Posey Bed twice; the second in the bed three times). - Discharge Status:
+- The mean number of days in the Posey Bed was 3.5 (85 total bed days); range 1-14 days. - Five patients had falls prior to admission. - Three patients had restraint or sitter utilized before the Posey Bed placement. - Four patients were removed from the Posey Bed during their stay: 1 at request of family who decided to stay with patient; 1 at patient's request and after assessment and alternative treatments were used; 1 because of medical need for central line and wrist restraints; 1 due to increased agitation and attempts to actively resist the enclosure. - One patient was able to get out of the Posey Bed: it was reported that the zippers were not secured in correct position; no fall or injury suffered and staff was re-educated about proper zipper placement. - Two patients were readmitted during the study period and their family requested placement in the Posey Bed.
+Patients met placement criteria (1 patient in Posey Bed twice; 1 in 3 times) - Discharge Status:

-Extended care facility .
-156 2.3%
+Extended care facility 15 62.3% Expired 1 4.1% Home 8 33.3%

-Expired 1 4 .1%

-Home 8 3 3.3%